CU-ESIIL/AI-for-Natural-Methane/docs/resources/WG_guideline.md

 - Corresponding Author: The person who will lead the project/paper will be listed as a corresponding author unless a significant change in leadership occurs and is agreed upon by the all authors.

 ## Co-authorship Table
 To help organize co-authors and track contributions, we will provide the following co-authorship table.
 The table will be project/paper-specific and organized by the corresponding author based on the tasks required for the project/paper.
-This will ensure transparency in the authorship order and explicitly acknowledge contributions across the different tasks.
+This will ensure transparency in the authorship order and explicitly acknowledge contributions across the different tasks.<br>
 - Ethics paper: https://docs.google.com/spreadsheets/d/1-KD0qOo19hTA0tkEBzOjEo5taGt2JQzp/edit?usp=sharing&ouid=110329268661197943635&rtpof=true&sd=true <br>
 - Perspective paper: https://docs.google.com/spreadsheets/d/1uFtH9OmwHcth0_ekgmEpJioxmoQAhxxz/edit?usp=drive_link&ouid=101465631608480789363&rtpof=true&sd=true